 The official website for ordering your free credit report is www.annualcreditreport.com.
 There is no other official website for ordering your free credit report.
-Other "look-alike" websites claim to advertise or offer free credit reports, when their real purpose is to sign you up for paid services.
-For example, one website run by one of the credit bureaus would say it offers free credit reports, but it also enrolled people in "free trial" offers for credit monitoring services and, if the customer did not cancel within the 30-day free trial offer, they would get charged a recurring monthly fee.
+Other "look-alike" websites claim to offer free credit reports, when their real purpose is to sign you up for paid services.
+One website run by one of the credit bureaus says it offers free credit reports, but it also enrolls people in "free trial" offers for credit monitoring services and, if the customer doesn't cancel within the 30-day free trial offer, they get charged a recurring monthly fee.